Our charity for 2017/18 is The Child Brain Injury Trust

 The Child Brain Injury Trust offer support to anyone in the UK affected by childhood acquired brain injury.

-You can read more about what they do here
+You can see a video and read more about what they do here

 MASS recognises the invaluable work that road safety and victim support charities do for people who have been affected by road traffic accidents.
 We are proud to form charity partnerships and support these charities through fundraising events and donations from members.